-The company is currently the beneficiary of tax holiday incentives in India, which expire in various fiscal years through 2026.
+The company is currently the beneficiary of State and Local incentives in New Orleans, LA (USA) related to its Digital Transformation Center located there; these incentives expire in various fiscal years through 2028.

 3. GRI 204: Procurement Practices

 Today, governments worldwide are challenged by increased citizen demand for service, combined with pressure to do more with less and to use electronic government channels to speed the delivery of services.
 These drivers - along with the growing need for government departments to function more securely and effectively - shape the reality facing governments at all levels.